slbailey/Retrovue/docs/domain/VirtualAsset.md

 - Programs contain the VirtualAsset reference, not the expanded assets
 - The VirtualAsset is a reusable container that will be expanded later during ScheduleDay resolution
 - Programs define what content should play, but not when (that's determined by Zones and Patterns)
-- **Cross-plan reuse**: The same VirtualAsset can be referenced in multiple schedule plans, allowing operators to define once and use many times across different plans and time slots
+- **Cross-plan reuse**: The same VirtualAsset can be referenced in multiple schedule plans, allowing operators to define once and use many times across different plans and ScheduleDay entries

 ## Relationship to ScheduleDay